GheorgheMorari/KitchenServerGO/README.md

 The dining hall part of the Restaurant simulation: https://github.com/GheorgheMorari/DiningHallServerGO
 # Docker stuff:
+If you don't run linux, or don't have git bash, change the file type of the scripts to cmd.

 run build_and_start_container.sh to build and start container

 run start_server_from_container.sh to start or restart server